tanveer19/tanveer19/README.md

 I'm a passionate Frontend developer with a love for coding and learning new technologies.
 I'm always eager to take on new challenges.

-- 💻 Currently working on web development projects.
+- 💻 Experienced with JavaScript, NodeJS, MongoDB, React, TailwindCSS
-- 🌱 Learning more about JavaScript, TypeScript, React, PostgreSQL
+- 🌱 Learning TypeScript, PostgreSQL
 - ⚡ Fun fact: I love playing chess and solving puzzles in my free time.

 <h3 align="left">🔥 Github Streak:</h3>